mainland/hspiral/README.md

 # Building

-Building hspiral requires GHC 8.4.
+Building hspiral requires GHC 8.6.5.

 There are three ways to build `hspiral`:

-#### Building with `cabal`
+#### Building with `cabal` 3 or higher

 ```
-# cabal sandbox init
-# cabal install --only-dependencies --enable-tests
 # cabal configure --enable-tests
 # cabal build
 # cabal test
 ```

 If you don't want to run the tests, remove the `--enable-tests` flag from the command sequence above.

 #### Building with `stack`

-The `stack` build currently uses [LTS 12.26](https://www.stackage.org/lts-12.26).
+The `stack` build currently uses [LTS 14.27](https://www.stackage.org/lts-14.27).

 ```
 stack build